What is osteoarthritis?

 - Decreased estrogen as experienced by post-menopausal women increases the risk of knee osteoarthritis as estrogen is protective of bone health specifically reducing oxidative stress to the cartilage.

 - Heredity can play a role in osteoarthritis, as individuals born with other bone diseases or genetic traits may be more likely to develop osteoarthritis.
 For example, Ehlers-Danlos, which is characterized by joint laxity or hypermobility, can contribute to osteoarthritis.

 What causes osteoarthritis?

-Although the exact mechanisms of cartilage loss and bone changes are unknown, great advancements have been made in recent years.
-It is likely that complex signaling processes during joint inflammation – and defective repair mechanisms in response to injury – gradually wear down cartilage within the joints.
+Although the exact mechanisms of cartilage loss and bone changes are unknown, advancements have been made in recent years.
+It is suspected that complex signaling processes, during joint inflammation and defective repair mechanisms in response to injury, gradually wear down cartilage within the joints.
 Other changes cause the joint to lose mobility and function, resulting in joint pain with activity.